Upper Oyster Creek: A TMDL Project for Bacteria and Dissolved Oxygen

 - Adopted TMDLs

-- Support Documents
+- Reports and Other Documents

 Background and Goals

 Upper Oyster Creek is located within the Brazos River Basin, immediately southwest of Houston in northern Fort Bend County.
 Segment 1245, though named Upper Oyster Creek, also includes parts of Jones Creek, Oyster Creek, Flat Bank Creek, a diversion canal, and Steep Bank Creek.
-Upper Oyster Creek has been highly modified, and serves as a portion of a water conveyance system for the Gulf Coast Water Authority.
+Upper Oyster Creek has been highly modified and serves as a portion of a water conveyance system for the Gulf Coast Water Authority.

 Water quality testing found that bacteria levels in Upper Oyster Creek might pose a health risk for swimmers.
 Low dissolved oxygen concentrations in some areas of the creek indicate that conditions are not optimal for aquatic life.